search-openmobilesearch

 50% deduction

-Deduction towards rent paid for house & applicable only for whom HRA is not part of Salary.
+Deduction towards rent paid for house & applicable to only those who are self-employed or for whom HRA is not part of Salary

-Note: Form 10BA to be filed for claiming this deduction
+Note: Form 10BA to be filled for claiming this deduction.

 Deduction towards Donations made for Scientific Research or Rural Development